 Max Handler with Det.
 Ed Barrett (in hat and glasses).
 [Photo courtesy LAPL]

 Daniel S. Voorhies, a 33 year old army vet, also confessed to killing Short.
-He said that he’d had an affair with her in L.A.
+He said he had an affair with her in L.A.
 There were a couple of problems with his story.
-The first was that he didn’t know how to spell her last name and, second, at the time he claimed that he and Short were having a torrid affair Beth was a very young teenager living on the east coast.
+The first was that he didn’t know how to spell her last name and, second, at the time he claimed and Short were having a torrid affair Beth was a very young teenager living on the east coast.

 False confessor, Minnie Sepulveda.
 [Photo courtesy of LAPL]

-A gal named Minnie Sepulveda stepped up and said that she had killed the Black Dahlia.
-She hadn’t.
+A gal named Minnie Sepulveda stepped up and said that she killed the Black Dahlia.
+She lied.

-Mrs. Marie Grieme said that she had heard a Chicago woman confess to the Black Dahlia murder.
-Her story didn’t lead anywhere.
+Mrs. Marie Grieme said she had heard a Chicago woman confess to the Black Dahlia murder.
+Her story was a dead end.

-Even though none of the women who had confessed had been guilty, the cops were beginning to think that it wasn’t out of the question that Short’s slayer had been a woman.
+Even though none of the women who confessed were guilty, the cops began to think it wasn’t out of the question that Short’s slayer was female.
 After all, L.A. had had its share of female killers.

-The Herald-Express ran side-by-side photos of three infamous homicidal women who had been busted in L.A., Louise Peete (one of only four women ever to have been executed by the State of California) was a serial killer.
-She’d been busted for murder in the 1920s, did eighteen years, and following her release from prison committed yet another murder for which she paid with her life.
+The Herald-Express ran side-by-side photos of three infamous homicidal women who were busted in L.A.
+Louise Peete (one of only four women ever to have been executed by the State of California) was a serial killer.
+She was busted for murder in the 1920s, did eighteen years, and following her release from prison committed yet another murder for which she paid with her life.

 Winnie Ruth Judd committed two murders in Arizona.
-She was busted in L.A. when a trunk containing the dismembered remains of Hedvig Samuelson and Anne Le Roi began to get a little ripe and leak bodily fluids in the baggage claim section of a local train station.
+She was busted in L.A. when a trunk containing the dismembered remains of Hedvig Samuelson and Anne Le Roi got ripe and leaked bodily fluids in the baggage claim section of a local train station.

 Winnie Ruth Judd’s trunks.
 [Photo courtesy LAPL]